Graduate Non-Degree (GND)

 As its name implies, GND students cannot earn a degree in this status.
 Students should not think of this path as a "backdoor" into earning the credits required for an MS or PhD degree.
 No degree will be granted to a GND student who has completed degree requirements but was never officially admitted into an MS or PhD degree track.

-If a GND student is later admitted to a graduate degree program, no more than seven hours of semester graduate credit accumulated while in this non-degree classification may be counted toward the graduate degree.
+If a GND student is later admitted to a graduate degree program, no more than ten credit hours of semester graduate credit accumulated while in this non-degree classification may be counted toward the graduate degree.

-Students in the GND program may only transfer SEVEN graded grad credits with them from GND into their MS or PhD program.
+Students in the GND program may only transfer TEN graded grad credits with them from GND into their MS or PhD program.

 Limited advising and communication

 The GND program is overseen by the Office of Admissions, not the MSE or WE graduate programs.
 Admissions can provide only cursory instruction and oversight; enrollment procedures, fee payment deadlines, and other requirements are the responsibility of the student.
 Also, Admissions cannot advise on which course would be best for the student.

 - BuckeyeLink--course enrollment, instructions, and links to student resources

 - Registrar--for enrollment instruction and deadlines